 It's specified as the top row of the methodcall stack at the time the exception occurred.

 The name of the catch block's exception parameter

 A final block

 Cannot catch any exceptions

 Can catch any exceptions

 The try block must be followed by at least one catch block.

-The try block must be followed by a finally block.
+The try block must be followed by a final block.